oroinc/documentation/user/back-office/getting-started/user-menu/my-configuration.rst

 .. important:: User-level configuration settings can fall back to organization settings.
 For this, select the **Use Organization** check box next to the selected option.
 To go back to the default user-level settings, click **Reset** on the top right.

-Two categories of settings are available for configuration at user level:
+Two categories of settings are available for configuration at the user level:

 * System Configuration (General Setup, Integrations)
 * Commerce (Sales)